 18) Dried fish.

-Dried fish contains the Aspergillus fungus and the extracts from the dried fish contains large amounts of aflatoxin.
+Dried fish contains the Aspergillus fungus and the extracts from the dried fish contain large amounts of aflatoxin.

 19) Devitalized salt.